-Local public transit is scarce, so it's best to see the area by car.
+Local public transit is scarce, so it's best to see the area by car (or rental car).
 However, there is an overnight bus from Sapporo that takes you to the Shiretoko area's main bus terminals and hotels.
-Flights from Sapporo and Tokyo land at Nakashibetsu Airport, which is on the southern side of the peninsula.

 Pristine natural beauty at Shiretoko National Park

 Shiretoko National Park is a UNESCO World Heritage Site set in the magnificent mountains and steep cliffs of the northern tip of the Shiretoko Peninsula.